Claire Cossée describes several of these struggles:

-- Minority groups often must overcome a history of denial or misrepresentation, which frequently involves addressing contentious historical and political factors contributing to group exclusion.
+- Diverse groups must often overcome a history of denial or misrepresentation, which frequently involves addressing contentious historical and political factors contributing to group exclusion.

 - Public perceptions of minority groups are often negative.